eccentricexit/moveo-docs/backend.spec.md

 ```

 where:
-- `salt` is a large number generated with a cryptographicaly secure random number generator.
+- `salt` is a large number generated with a cryptographically secure random number generator.
 - `pwdHash` is the sha256 hash of the password concatenated with the salt.

 once the db responds that it stored the data successfully, the endpoint should return: